-Instead of booking a hotel-chain and supporting a billionaire, stay at a local guesthouse and support a local family.
-Instead of ordering a shark fin soup or cheeseburger, ask if there’s an equally-tasty and more-sustainable alternative available.
+Instead of booking a hotel-chain and supporting a billionaire, stay at a guesthouse and support a local family.
+Instead of ordering a shark fin soup or cheeseburger, ask if there’s an equally tasty and more sustainable alternative available.
 Before buying a mass-produced postcard, buy one from a local artist.
 Bring a reusable fork instead of using plastic ones.

-There are so many components to sustainable travel—the environment, local economy, local culture and people, and more—that it’s difficult for anyone to do it all.
+There are so many components to sustainable travel — the environment, the economy, local culture and people, and more — that it’s difficult for anyone to do it all.
 Instead of aiming for perfection, I encourage every traveler to make one intentional eco-friendly decision every day.

-Eat plant-based one day, bring reusable cutlery on your trip, and ride the train instead of flying as often as possible.
-Soon, many of these things will become a habit and you can adopt more sustainable practices into your travels.
+Eat plant-based foods one day, bring reusable cutlery on your trip, and ride the train instead of flying as often as possible.
+Soon, many of these things will become a habit, and you can adopt more sustainable practices into your travels.

 Do one thing today, and do one more tomorrow.
 Constantly aim to be better, but never aim for perfection.

-Zero waste travel means reducing your waste as much as possible to decrease your impact as a traveler on the local environment, economy, and community.
+Zero-waste travel means reducing your waste as much as possible in order to decrease your impact as a traveler on the local environment, economy, and community.

-Zero waste is commonly affiliated with plastic waste, but it can also include energy, water, food, and other types of waste.
-That’s a lot of waste to be conscientious of, so it’s important to aim for where the most impact can be made.
+Zero-waste is commonly affiliated with plastic waste, but it can also include energy, water, food, and other types of waste.
+That’s a lot of waste to be conscientious about, so it’s important to aim for where the most impact can be made.

-Plastic is an issue everywhere.
+Plastic is an issue everywhere, though.
 When people talk about the plastic crisis, they often point to the overuse of single-use plastics.
-This is certainly true, but the plastic crisis is also caused by the unpreparedness of waste infrastructure systems for the mass demand of plastic.
+This is certainly true, but the plastic crisis is also caused by the unpreparedness of waste infrastructure systems for the mass demand for plastic.

-Bali is often cited as the perfect example of the plastic crisis, but the Bali beaches weren’t completely littered with plastic in the 90s, yet single-use plastic was around.
+Bali is often cited as the perfect example of the plastic crisis, but the beaches there weren’t completely littered with plastic in the ’90s, even though single-use plastic was around.
 As more tourists come, so does more trash.
 More plastic goggles lost in the ocean, more plastic straws in coconuts, and more lighters floating in streams.